What do you say when someone says “I’m not”? (Workplace Mental Health)

 Health & Wellbeing Management Consultant | Mental Health First Aid England Instructor

-After overcoming significant health challenges, including brain surgery, I’ve built my work around helping people navigate pressure, build resilience, and have the conversations that often get avoided.
+After overcoming significant health challenges, including brain surgery, I built my work around helping people navigate pressure, build resilience, and have the conversations that often get avoided.

-I work with organisations to move beyond awareness — focusing on practical, real-world confidence when it comes to mental health, wellbeing and leadership conversations.
+I work with organisations to move beyond awareness, focusing on practical, real-world confidence in mental health, wellbeing and leadership conversations.

 📩 enquiries@mikelawrence.co.uk